 can easily find the page that contains the scan details for that item.

 Those scan summary lists can be pushed back through the tool using the FILE EXCHANGE CSV option

 on the country list as a way to reduce the revision list.

 Using those lists will again retrieve the original descriptions from eBay for scanning.

-Use the iterative process if you want to reprocess the revision files instead.
+Use the iterative process if you want to reprocess the revision files instead of retrieving new originals.